“When perfectionism is driving,

 - They are afraid of failure because they place so much stock on results.

 - Are highly likely to be procrastinators, because fearing failure as they do, they become stuck and fail to do anything at all.

 - Become extremely defensive when they encounter constructive criticism.

 - They tend to be very self-critical and unhappy which can lead to low self-esteem.

 If any of these traits are familiar to you, then look out for next week’s newsletter when I write about strategies for overcoming perfectionism.

-In the meantime, I will leave you with this encounter I had several years ago with a very good friend:
+I will leave you with this encounter I had several years ago with a very good friend:

 She was forever overly critical about her son and her partner which would cause disappointment and frustration for her and resentment and tension in the whole household.

 I asked her one day, whether she had considered the fact that she maybe being unfair.